Texas Ranches

 TXR: What shaped your experience beyond your family ranches?

+James Clement: Growing up, I was able to work on every cow camp on King Ranch, and then spent years with my uncle George working cattle at Beggs.
 Out of college, I went to work in Australia and Florida, basically internships, 6 months in each, working at large-scale operations in Australia, Consolidated Pastoral Company, and then I worked at Deseret Cattle and Citrus in Florida.

 TXR: You also worked at King Ranch professionally.
 What did that entail, and how did it lead you to Earth Optics?